tamagoz/weave/site/operational-guide/concepts.md

 Example configurations are given in the section on deployment scenarios.

-## Consensus
+### Consensus

-Alternatively, when a new network is formed for the first time peers can be configured to co-ordinate amongst themselves to automatically divide up the IP allocation range - this process is known as consensus, and is implemented via a leader election algorithm.
+Alternatively, when a new network is formed for the first time peers can be configured to co-ordinate amongst themselves to automatically divide up the IP allocation range - this process is known as consensus, and is implemented via an election algorithm.
 Consensus based bootstrapping requires each peer to be told the total number of expected peers (the 'initial peer count') in order to avoid small independent groups of peers from electing different leaders under conditions of partition.

 Example configurations are given in the section on deployment scenarios.

-## Electors and Observers
+### Observers

-When using consensus-based configuration then by default every peer included in the network is a candidate for leadership.
-This does not always make sense (for example when adding relatively short lived peers to an existing cluster in response to a scale-out event) and so an option is provided to start a peer as an _observer_.
-Such peers will not put themselves forward as leaders, but will abide by the results of an election amongst elector-peers.
+Finally, an option is provided to start a peer as an _observer_.
+Such peers do not require either a seed peer name list nor an initial peer count; instead they rely on the existence of other peers in the cluster which have been so configured.
+When an observer needs address space, it will ask for it from one of the peers which partook of the initial division, triggering consensus if necessary.

 Example configurations are given in the section on deployment scenarios.